SimonTreillou/SimonTreillou.github.io/content/publication/vezy-2025/index.md

   models to be easily swapped, coupled, or extended, and by supporting simulations at scales ranging from single leaves to 3D plant canopies, PlantBiophysics.jl provides a robust, efficient, and transparent tool for plant ecophysiologists and modelers."
+tags:
+- Julia
+- Plant biophysics
+summary: This paper is issued from my internship within the AMAP laboratory.
 ---